 I have hardly mentioned the other performances.
 Jack Black makes a good Carl Denham.
 In the original movie the character was sort of based on Cecil B. de Mille, but now seems a bit more like Orson Welles.
 But this is not a comedy role, and Black is effective in the moments when his assistant, Preston (Colin Hanks), begins to see just how deep Denham’s obsession really goes.
 Adrien Brody is wonderful as the writer falling in love with Ann, who will have to survive Skull Island if he wants to write comedies.
 The supporting performances by Thomas Kretschmann, Kyle Chandler, Jamie Bell and Evan Parke are equally effective.

 Fans of the original film will be able to recognize plenty of lines of dialogue that are spoken in this version, albeit a little more convincingly.
 There are necessary changes, but Jackson is faithful and pays homage to the original, sometimes in ways that are not so obvious.
 Even the credits at the end of the movie resemble the credits of the 1933 version.
-(Here’s some hardcore trivia: There’s an in-joke reference to the original movie in some dialogue between Carl Denham and Preston early in the movie.)
+(Here’s some hardcore trivia: There’s an in-joke reference to the original movie in some dialogue between Carl Denham and Preston early in the movie, as they discuss “Fay” appearing in an RKO picture for “Cooper.”)

 Is there anybody left that doesn’t know how King Kong ends?
 The third act of the story takes place back in New York City, where Kong and Ann eventually find themselves atop the Empire State building.
 But before that there is a beautiful scene between them that takes places on a frozen pond in Central Park.
 I remember tears came to my eyes when I watched this scene for the first time in the theater.
 Knowing how people in the story react to Kong’s presence, and knowing how the story ends, seemed to lend the scene a certain sadness.